afunnydev/saralarin/content/_index.en.md

     text: See all services
   title: Single piece
   description: >-
-    I analyze your existing ecosystem to ensure a deliverable shaped for your brand.
+    I analyze your existing ecosystem to ensure a deliverable shape for your brand.
   portfolio:
     - image: /img/3-brasseurs-template-image-on-collabore-600-x-1000-ratio-11_7.png
       text: Adaptation